 - A player must receive at least five individual votes to make the top 100.

-- To ensure all our judges have the freedom to vote for who they wish and not bound by personal relationships or club relationships, all votes will appear anonymous on the final voting sheet.
+- To ensure all our judges have the freedom to vote for who they wish and not bound by personal relationships or club relationships, all votes are anonymous and will remain so.

 - Judges will appear on the voting sheet as singular numbers and those numbers bear no relation to the person voting i.e. alphabetical order.

-- The individual voting breakdown will be posted on the website and across the social media channels on January 1st, 2018.
-The top 100 itself will be posted on the @OffsideRulePod Twitter account between December 11th and December 22nd.
+- The top 100 itself will be posted on the @OffsideRulePod Twitter account between December 11th and December 22nd.